 © Artist’s rendering courtesy of Government of Newfoundland and Labrador

-This artist’s rendering of the new long-term care facility gives an aerial view of what the new facility will look like in relation to the Carbonear General Hospital at left.
+This artist’s rendering of the new long-term care facility gives and aerial view of what the new facility will look like in relation to the Carbonear General Hospital at left.
 The two four-story buildings joined in the middle to form an H will take up most of the current parking lot west of the hospital.
+Construction on the $108 million facility is expected to get underway in 2012, and the > 250-room facility is expected to open in 2014 or 2015.
+Artist’s rendering courtesy of Government of Newfoundland and Labrador

 A contract for the construction of the main building of the new Carbonear long-term care facility, worth approximately $73.7 million, has recently been awarded to Ellis Don Corporation Limited.